EciStg/order-placement/shipping-method/README.md

 -   **name:** [optional] human facing name of the shipping method
 -   **description:** [optional] human facing description of the shipping method
 -   **remarks:** [optional] human to human communication
--   **reference:** an identify function that relates an entity to an actor. a reference is [optional] when describing the stock request and [required] when describing an item in the collection
+-   **reference:** an identify function that relates an entity to an actor.
--   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
+-   **itemsCount:** [required] if there is one or more shipping methods in the items arrary. [optional] if there there is only a single shipping method, i.e. it is described by the fields listed above.
--   **items:** an array of shipping methods. [optional] if there is only one item in the request. [required] if there is more than one item in the request
+-   **items:** [required] if there is one or more shipping methods in the items arrary. [optional] if there there is only a single shipping method, i.e. it is described by the fields listed above.

 ## Example